geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 It was going, but..
 But I think we just need to make sure that it actually converges as well.
 So I'm going to put up smaller PRs, just kind of add some sort of debugging flags to the main training script so that it's easier to figure out some of the issues there.
-And I think when Chenyu ran the eval beam, I think on the last run that converged, it worked for him.
+And I think when Chenyu ran the eval BEAM, I think on the last run that converged, it worked for him.
 So I'll just make sure that it actually is consistent for my end as well.
 And yeah, keep going on that.

 ##### **Chenyu** [[00:35:23](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2123)]
-Yeah, I don't think eval beam was doing anything.
+Yeah, I don't think eval BEAM was doing anything.
 If you check the graph in my second round compared to my first round, I don't think the eval time changed at all.

 ##### **Flata** [[00:35:35](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2135)]